Adrian Piccoli: Personal life

 Of Italian descent, Piccoli was born in Griffith.
 He completed a Bachelor of Economics and a Bachelor of Laws at the Australian National University in 1993.

 Prior to starting his political career, Piccoli worked as an irrigation rice farmer and solicitor.
 He is married, has two children, and is a Roman Catholic.

-Political career

-Piccoli has represented Murrumbidgee for the Nationals since the 1999 state election.
-In 2008 he became the deputy leader of the National Party in the NSW Parliament.
-He was included in the Shadow Ministry of the O'Farrell/Stoner Liberal/Nationals Coalition.

-Following the Coalition victory in the 2011 New South Wales election, Piccoli was chosen by Premier Barry O'Farrell and Nationals Deputy Premier Andrew Stoner to be part of their cabinet as the Minister for Education.
+NSW Minister for Education (2011–2017)

+Following the election of the O’Farrell Government in 2011, Piccoli was appointed Minister for Education.
+He retained the role under Premier Mike Baird until January 2017.

+As Minister, Piccoli spearheaded major reforms including the Great Teaching, Inspired Learning initiative and was a strong advocate for needs-based funding, aligning New South Wales with the principles of the Gonski reforms.
+His tenure was frequently described as collaborative and reform-driven, earning respect across party lines and among educators.

+Piccoli’s performance received widespread positive recognition: